Camp in Touch Account

 A list of recommended items to pack for your camper can be found in the Parent Handbook.
 There is also a checklist on our website under the “Parents’ Corner” tab.
 Campers should NOT bring any of the following items: money, computers/iPad, cell phones (day campers: please leave your phones at home; residential campers: bring a phone only for travel; we will be collecting phones the first night at TASP), electronic games, skateboards/scooters, pets, electrical equipment such as televisions and cooking appliances.
 Please mark EVERY article of clothing and each personal belonging with your camper’s name, including socks, shoes, bathing suits, towels, toiletries, etc.

-Laundry services are only offered to campers enrolled for all 3 weeks.
+Laundry services are only offered to campers enrolled 3 consecutive weeks or longer.
 Laundry will not be picked up until the 2nd week, so please pack enough clothes for 11 days.
 Campers will receive a personalized laundry bag.

 TASP operates a well-equipped Health Center that is administered by an on call Health Care Consultant and several Registered Nurses.
 The Parent Authorization Form you signed authorizes the Health Center staff to provide emergency and non-emergent care for your camper.
 The Health Center is available 24 hours a day.
 In the event of a more serious incident, your camper will be transported to Tobey Hospital in Wareham, MA, located 5 miles away.
 Every effort is made to contact parents in the event that off-campus medical services are needed.
 All expenses associated with off-campus treatment become the responsibility of the parent or guardian of the camper.
 If you have medical concerns/questions while your camper is in camp you may reach the camp Health Center directly by calling 508-291-8306.
 Should you reach the answering machine, please leave a detailed message.